 Mike Thomason, Director of Dallas County EMS, communicated that “COVID-19 is spread through droplets when an infected person coughs, sneezes, or speaks.
 Mask help catch these droplets to help stop the transmission.
 Perry Chamber of Commerce Director Lynsi Pasutti communicated “We understand that this is not 100% effective to stop transmission but it is helpful when paired with other measures.”
 This call to action is less about protecting the individual wearing it and more about protecting others.
 If everyone does their part, together we can.
 The committee members would like to thank the City of Perry, Osmundson Manufacturing, and DMACC for their generous support as well as TC&B Corporate Wearables for their innovative transition to manufacturing masks.
 Community members are encouraged to visit the CDC website for more guidance on the use of cloth masks and to post pictures in support of this campaign using the hashtag #weareperry.

-City Hall City Hall remains closed to the public.
-Please mail in payments for City of Perry bills.
+City Hall City Hall is fully open to the public.
+However, payments may be mailed in for City of Perry bills.
 If you need to apply for a building permit, schedule an inspection, or contact the Building Official, please Click Here.
-Garbage routes continue as scheduled.
 For other City Hall related business please call 515-465-2481.

 COVID-19 (Coronavirus) Information